Aarushi-commits/365-Days-of-Web-development/README.md

 📅 How to use this roadmap

-You can use this repository in any of these ways:
+You can use this repository in multiple ways:

 🔁 Follow it day-by-day

-⏩ Jump to any phase you need
+⏩ Jump directly to a specific phase

-📋 Use it as a skills checklist
+📋 Use it as a skill checklist

 🧠 Reference it while building your own projects